car251290/Learning-TypeScript-migration/README.md

 ## TypeScript with JavaScript
 This is when you use an editor which uses TypeScript to provide tooling like auto-complete, jump to symbol and refactoring tools like rename.
 The homepage has a list of editors which have TypeScript plugins.

+JavaScript and More

+TypeScript is an open-source language which builds on JavaScript, one of the world’s most used tools, by adding static type definitions.

+Types provide a way to describe the shape of an object, providing better documentation, and allowing TypeScript to validate that your code is working correctly.

+Writing types can be optional in TypeScript, because type inference allows you to get a lot of power without writing additional code.

 ## How to switch my code from JS to JTS
 If you have a lot of JavaScript files you want to add errors to then you can switch to using a jsconfig.json.
 You can skip checking some files by adding a // @ts-nocheck comment to files.